Measles is a very contagious (easily spread) illness caused by a virus.

 Call your health care provider if you or your child has symptoms of measles.

-Taking serum immune globulin 6 days after being exposed to the virus can reduce the risk of developing measles, or can make the disease less severe.
+Taking serum immune globulin within 6 days after being exposed to the virus can reduce the risk of developing measles or make the disease less severe.